 Making up 10% of the total score, our Hard Surface Cleaning test is essentially identical to our carpet cleaning tests, with hardwood floor swapped for carpet.
 Once again, we spread oatmeal, flour, cereal, and rice on the floor and vacuumed it up, evaluating the performance of each model.
 Our results are shown in the table below.

-The Shark Rotator DuoClean and the Shark APEX tied for the top spot in this metric, receiving a 9 out of 10 for its excellent performance.
-Using the hard floor setting on both vacuums, the APEX and the Rotator collected practically all of the rice in a single pass — even sucking in rice that was wider than the brush head, drawing it in.
-This vacuum cleaner also did a fantastic job of cleaning flour from the hard floor, even cleaning it out of the cracks and crevices — though it took about 10 passes, it only took the APEX two.
+The Shark Rotator DuoClean and the Shark APEX tied for the top spot in this metric, both receiving a 9 out of 10 for their almost identical performance.
+Using the hard floor setting on both vacuums, the APEX and the Rotator collected practically all of the rice in a single pass — even sucking in rice that was wider than the brush head.
+This pair also did a fantastic job at cleaning flour from the hard floor, even cleaning it out of the cracks and crevices — though it took the Rotator about 10 passes, it only took the APEX two.

-This model carried its excellent performance over to our cereal and oatmeal tests, doing the best job at cleaning of the entire group with only a single pass.
+This pair of vacuums carried their excellent performance over to our cereal and oatmeal tests, doing the best job at cleaning of the entire group with only a single pass.